Duration: 1:30 hRoute: 2.4 kmDifficulty: Easy

 Stadterlebnis Freiburg

-Freiburg's old town offers sights, narrow alleyways, historic buildings and lively squares - we would like to take you on a discovery tour through 900 years of city history and yet a modern and young city.
-You can simply follow our route - or wander off in between, whatever you feel like at the moment.
+Freiburg’s Old Town offers sights, narrow alleys, historic buildings, and lively squares—we’d like to take you on a tour of discovery through 900 years of the city’s history, while still experiencing a modern and youthful city.
+You can simply follow our route—or take a detour here and there, depending on how you feel at the moment.

 Tour details